For the Record for June 2, 2017

 The Dalles City

+A male subject was stopped Thursday morning near West 2nd and Pentland streets.
+Subject was cited and released for two counts of criminal trespass regarding an incident that took place in May.

-A cat bite report was taken Wednesday morning from the 2000 block of West 9th Street.
-The incident is under investigation.
+A criminal mischief report was taken Thursday morning from the 3000 block of West 2nd Street after a victim reported a hole was cut in his fence.

-Tammy Gay McClain, 52, The Dalles, was arrested Wednesday morning in the 300 block of West 3rd Street and is accused of second-degree criminal trespass.
-Michael Jan Jagelski, 49, The Dalles, was also arrested and is accused of second-degree criminal trespass and second-degree disorderly conduct.

-A theft report was taken Wednesday morning from the 800 block of East 19th Street.

-Animal Control responded to the 800 block of Garden Court Wednesday morning on a report of a dog at large.
+Animal control responded to the middle school Thursday morning on a report of a dog at large.
 The dog was located and lodged at the animal shelter.
 A report was taken.

-Police responded to the 300 block of West 3rd Street Wednesday afternoon on a report of a subject in the area who was previously trespassed from the business.
-A report was taken and the incident is under investigation.

-A lost property report was taken Wednesday afternoon from the 3200 block of West 7th Street after a caller lost his wallet.

-Geraldean Edna Martin, 48, The Dalles, was arrested Wednesday evening in the community corrections office and is accused of probation violation.

-A theft report was taken Wednesday evening from the 3200 block of West 7th Street after a caller reported a male suspect fled his property with stolen items.
+A theft report was taken Thursday afternoon from the 100 block of West 2nd Street after a caller reported an employee stole some items from a customer.
 The incident is under investigation.

-Deputy responded to the 3800 block of Pleasant Ridge Road Wednesday morning after a caller reported he was attempting to make a delivery when an elderly male confronted him about taking up the road.
-The suspect threw his cane at the caller, striking him.
-A disorderly conduct report was taken and the incident is under investigation.
+Police responded to the 1400 block of West 6th Street Thursday evening after staff reported a customer was attempting to turn in a forged prescription.
+The incident is under investigation.

+A theft report was taken Thursday evening from the 200 block of West 2nd Street after a caller reported some items were missing from the business.

+Police responded to the 1300 block of Dry Hollow Road early Friday morning on a report of a fight involving several subjects.
+A report was taken but no further information was available.

+A hit and run report was taken early Friday morning from the 200 block of West 10th Street.

+Ben Ian Frank, 30, The Dalles, was arrested early Friday morning in the 3200 block of Bret Clodfelter Way and is accused of post-prison violations and four counts of probation violation.

 Regional Jail